Vern Granger, Director of Undergraduate Admissions

 Phone: (860) 486-3137

-The University of Connecticut subscribes to the Statement of Principles of Good Practice of the National Association for College Admission Counseling.
+The University of Connecticut subscribes to the Code of Ethics and Professional Practices of the National Association for College Admission Counseling.
 It supports the efforts of secondary school officials and governing bodies to have their schools achieve regional accredited status to provide reliable assurance of the quality of the educational preparation of its applicants for admission.
 The University does not enter into any quid pro quo contracts, either explicit or implicit, with admitted students.
 Services expected shall not be a consideration in admission.

-A freshman applicant to the University of Connecticut must meet the following requirements:
+A First-Year applicant to the University of Connecticut must meet the following requirements:

 - Be a graduate of an approved secondary school;